Tenants. Variants. Products. One control plane.

 If you remember one thing

-Tenant is required at the API surface.
+Product + tenant are required at the API surface.

 • Audit, isolation, blast radius, and pricing fall out for free.